burlachenkok/exploring-python3/python3-note.md

   > **Why TLB Cache is important:**
   >
   > The Control Unit inside the microprocessor operates at the level of micro-operations and it essentially selects the way to connect electrical components using multiplexers and demultiplexers, turning on/off different electronic components, and controlling the control lines.
 The Load Store units (LS) in the execution pipeline are in charge of carrying memory access.
-These LS units have access to the Register File, the TLB for address translation, and the Memory Cache.
+These LS units have access to the Register File, the TLB for address translation, and the CPU Memory Cache.
 If the data is not available in the Cache, then the CPU Cache requests a block of memory from the Memory Controller, which accesses the DRAM memory via the DRAM memory controller.
   >
   > Even if you are from the world of scripting languages and you may miss details about memory access, you may heard about L1, L2, L3 (Last Level Cache) Caches.
 However, there is a more horrible thing than "Data Cache Miss" - it is a miss in Translation Lookaside Buffer (TLB).
 To read code or data from memory, the first step is to find the actual physical address of the specific memory location.
 This operation occurs for every instruction of a program.
 Without the TLB, the virtual addressing mechanism would require several accesses to different page tables, significantly increasing the time needed.
 The TLB is a cache that stores the mapping between virtual page numbers and physical frame numbers, speeding up the address translation process for memory access.